robotframework/statuschecker/README.rst

 ``FAIL``, but it that case ``FAIL`` and the expected error must be first.

-The log message can also be given as a regular expression pattern the same way as the `expected error message`__.
+It is also possible to give the message as a regular expression pattern or to give just the start of the message.
+This is accomplished by prefixing the message with ``REGEXP:`` or ``STARTS:``, respectively, exactly like when `defining expected test status`_.

 Finally, to check that a keyword does not have a certain message, it is possible to use ``NONE`` in the place of the message.

-__ `Defining expected test status`_

 .. sourcecode :: robotframework